At-Sea Transshipment in Tuna Fisheries

 The Issue

-Because large commercial fishing vessels can be at sea for weeks or months at a time, at-sea transshipment is common in many oceans, including in tuna fisheries.
-In fact, based on the most recent data reported by FAO, transshipment of fisheries at sea globally has been steadily increasing since 2013, nearly quadrupling by 2017.
+Because large commercial fishing vessels can be at sea for weeks or months at a time, at-sea transshipment is common in many oceans — including in tuna fisheries.

 Transshipment on the high seas allows vessels to send their catch to shore in a timely manner, for processing and marketing, without interrupting their fishing operations.

-But since it takes place far from land, at-sea transshipment that is poorly monitored and under-regulated increases vessels' opportunities for overfishing and illegal activities.
+But since it takes place far from land, at-sea transshipment that is poorly monitored and under-regulated can increase vessel opportunities for overfishing, mis-reporting, and engaging in IUU fishing activities.

 Illegal Fishing Risks

-If flag States and RFMOs do not comprehensively regulate and monitor transshipment in their regions, vessels have more opportunity to engage in illegal, unreported, or unregulated (IUU) fishing activities when catches are transferred in the middle of the ocean, and thereby evade detection.
+If flag States and RFMOs do not comprehensively regulate and monitor transshipment in their regions, vessels have more opportunity to engage in IUU fishing activities — and evade detection — when catches are transferred in the middle of the ocean.

 Rigorous government and RFMO management measures — that is, rules that address fishing activity, data collection, observer coverage, vessel monitoring systems, port state inspections, authorized vessel lists, and much more — are critical for preventing illegally caught fish from entering the global supply chain.

-In addition, if fishing vessels are not compelled to document their transshipments properly, important data for fisheries monitoring and management are lost or compromised — including, most fundamentally, the type, size, and location of their catch.
+In addition, if fishing vessels are not well monitored and compelled to document their transshipments properly, important data for RFMO and government fisheries oversight are lost or compromised — including, most fundamentally, the type, size, and location of their catch.

-Requiring vessels to collect and provide accurate transshipment data ensures “product traceability” in the seafood supply chain.
-Robust data also allows scientists to assess stock health — and enables authorities to track vessel compliance.
+Requiring vessels to collect and provide accurate transshipment data does more than enable authorities to track vessel compliance: It ensures “product traceability” in the seafood supply chain.
+It also allows scientists to assess stock health, which in turn helps to inform RFMO decisions on fishing limits.

-At worst, at-sea transshipment can be exploited by unscrupulous fishers to hide illicit activities.
-IUU fishing, which can take these and other forms, is more likely when transshipment is poorly regulated:
+At worst, at-sea transshipment can be exploited by unscrupulous vessel owners, operators, and fishers to hide illicit activities.
+IUU fishing, which can take these and other forms, is more likely when at-sea transshipment is poorly regulated:

 RFMO Oversight Gaps

-Given these risks, tuna transshipment must be well regulated and well monitored by Regional Fisheries Management Organizations (RFMOs) and national governments.
+Given these many risks, tuna transshipment must be well regulated and well monitored by RFMOs and national governments.

-Contrary to best practices, IATTC — along with IOTC, WCPFC and ICCAT — does not require all vessels that are authorized to conduct at-sea transshipment to have an operational Automatic Identification System (AIS).
+Contrary to best practices, none of the four tropical tuna RFMOs — IATTC, ICCAT, IOTC, and WCPFC — requires all vessels that are authorized to conduct at-sea transshipment to have an operational Automatic Identification System (AIS) in addition to an operational vessel monitoring system (VMS).

 Best Practices

-As the number of at-sea transshipments has increased over time, it has become even more imperative for RFMOs to better oversee and regulate vessel activity in their regions.
+As a result of growing transshipment, it has become even more imperative for RFMOs to better oversee and regulate this type of activity in their regions.

 To support tuna RFMOs in that effort, ISSF has identified opportunities for improvement in their current transshipment measures.

-While these best practices are focused on at-sea transshipment, a number of these practices can also improve transshipment when it takes place in port.
+While the best practices we recommend below are focused on at-sea transshipment, several of them can also improve transshipment when it takes place in port.

 Tuna RFMO Measures Regulating Transshipment